hexisXz/hexisXz/README.md

    # UPDATE!
    [//]: ![King_of_Kings](https://github.com/user-attachments/assets/ac66b355-8a7c-4ce9-9cb1-21b0f8555d42)

-   ## I now use openBSD as my main OS because if i am being honest i like openBSD more than linux...
+   ## I now use openBSD as my main OS because if I am being honest I like openBSD more than linux...

-   #### i code in bash, a little js, css, HTML, and some C (python too)
+   #### i code in bash, a little js, CSS, HTML, and some C (python too)
    </div>

    <div align="center">